Endometriosis Ultrasound

 If your endometrial tissue is tiny and appears on the surface of your organs instead of inside them, the ultrasound won’t detect it.
 Your results could come back normal even though you have endometriosis.

-How accurate is ultrasound for endometriosis?
+How accurate is ultrasound for an endometriosis diagnosis?

 A note from Cleveland Clinic